What are Cellular Automata?

 Icarus is doubtful that the new pattern will be interesting; after all, it's just a combination of the "striped" and "almost-checkered" rules they were using before: use the "stripes" rule if the left tile is black, and use the "almost-checkered" rule if the left tile is white.
 But he goes along with Daedalus's idea.

-It takes a little while for them to get used to this new rule, and they have to look at the drawing they made to remember what color tile to use, but it's definitely not as boring as the other two rules.
+It takes a little while for them to get used to this new rule, and they have to look at the drawing they made to remember what color tile to use, but it's definitely not as simple as the other two rules.
 Icarus and Daedalus decide to tile several more rows following this rule, to see if it makes some kind of larger pattern.

 The wall is now fully tiled.
 Here's how it turned out.